bucs110a0fall21/final-project-cinemadata/README.md

 ### Front End Specialist - Wilson Huang

-Created controller class, set up the first and second screen loops, and worked with the back end specialist to integrate models into the GUI.
+Created controller class, created assets using photoshop, set up the first and second screen loops, and worked with the back end specialist to integrate models into the GUI.

 ### Back End Specialist - Daniel Zheng